GabeScott/standard-works-vault/General Conference/2009 October - Be Ready.md

 “Behold, thou art Nephi, and I am God.
 Behold, I declare it unto thee in the presence of mine angels, that ye shall have power over this people, and shall smite the earth with famine, and with pestilence, and destruction, according to the wickedness of this people.

-“Behold, I give unto you power, that whatsoever ye shall seal on earth shall be sealed in heaven; and whatsoever ye shall loose on earth shall be loosed in heaven; and thus shall ye have power among this people.”
+“Behold, I give unto you power, that whatsoever ye shall seal on earth shall be sealed in heaven; and whatsoever ye shall loose on earth shall be loosed in heaven; and thus shall ye have power among this people.”[^1]

 As the account from the Book of Mormon tells us, the people did not repent.
 So Nephi asked God to change the seasons.
 He asked for a miracle to help the people choose to repent because of famine.
 The famine came.
 The people repented, and then they begged Nephi to have God send rain.
 He did ask God, and God honored his unshakable faith.

 That faith did not come in the moment when Nephi needed it, nor did God’s trust in Nephi.
 He earned that great faith and God’s confidence by courageous and sustained labor in the Lord’s service.
 You young men are building that faith now for the days ahead when you will need it.

 It may be so small a thing as to keep careful minutes in a deacons or a teachers quorum.
 There were young men years ago who kept meticulous records of what was decided and what was done by boys only months older than they were.
 That took faith that God called even 12-year-olds into His service who were being guided by revelation.
 Some of those quorum secretaries of long ago now sit in the presiding councils of the Church.
 They now read the minutes others prepare.
 And revelation flows to them now as it did to the leaders they served when they were boys like you.
-They had been prepared to trust that God reveals His will, even in apparently small matters, in His kingdom.
+They had been prepared to trust that God reveals His *will,* even in apparently small matters, in His kingdom.

 Now, the Lord said Nephi could be trusted because he would ask nothing contrary to God’s will.
 To have that confidence in Nephi, the Lord had to be sure that Nephi believed in revelation, sought it, and followed it.
 Long experience following inspiration from God was a part of Nephi’s priesthood preparation.
 It must be part of yours.